Q:

 Copolymerization mechanism of propylene oxide in carbon dioxide-based degradable plastics

-1. Propylene oxide's basic properties and functions
+1. Propylene oxide's basic characteristics and functions

 2. propylene oxide and carbon dioxide copolymerization mechanism